EmilyWes/synergy-dataset/Data Donation.md

 - Reference managers like Zotero, EndNote, and Mendeley often have nice export functions to create files that can be put in a data repository.
 - If your data has an url column, it can often contain doi's or pmid's.
 We will automatically get those out for you!
-- Some examples data repositories to get inspired by:
+- Some example data repositories to get inspired by:
 	- https://osf.io/e4pn9/
 	- https://zenodo.org/records/3625931
  - And don't forget to fill in [this](https://forms.gle/Heu8x5jc43Ubja6U6) form, so that we can pick it up from there!